gu, is a command-line utility used to install and manage

 gu install -L -o component.jar gu install -o ruby

 component.
 By default, it will not alter anything.
-Alternatively, use
+Alternatively, use the

 java.lang.ExceptionInInitializerError Caused by: com.oracle.truffle.polyglot.PolyglotIllegalArgumentException: A language with id '$language' is not installed.
 Installed languages are: [js, llvm].